kaazing/gateway/doc/admin-reference/r_conf_service.md

 The `ws.version` element has been deprecated.
 If you are using an existing configuration that includes the `ws.version` element, you can continue to use it.
 However, if the scheme of the URI inside the `connect` element is ws:// or wss://, then the WebSocket version defaults to rfc6455 and there is no need to explicitly set `ws.version`.

 The `ws.version` element was used to tell the Gateway which version of the WebSocket protocol to use for the service connections.
 You would specify this element only if the scheme of the URI inside the `connect` element is `ws:` or `wss:` (to indicate that the WebSocket protocol was being used).
-If you did not specify the `ws.version` connect-option, then the WebSocket version would default to `rfc6455`.
+If you did not specify the `ws.version` in connect-options, then the WebSocket version defaults to `rfc6455`.

 ##### Example